seaniemc/LearnOnYourOwn/README.md

 	db.createCollection("todos")

-Once you have executed thos you can execute each of the command blocks between the headings.
+Once you have executed those, you can execute each of the command blocks between the headings.

 Sample for users: